-Spina bifida is a birth defect that occurs when the spine and spinal cord don't form properly.
+Spina bifida is a condition that occurs when the spine and spinal cord don't form properly.
 It's a type of neural tube defect.
-The neural tube is the structure in a developing embryo that eventually becomes the baby's brain, spinal cord and the tissues that enclose them.
+The neural tube is the structure in a developing embryo that later becomes the baby's brain and spinal cord and the tissues that enclose them.

-Spina bifida can occur in different types: spina bifida occulta, myelomeningocele (my-uh-lo-muh-NING-go-seel) or the very rare type meningocele (muh-NING-go-seel).
+Spina bifida occurs in different types: spina bifida occulta, myelomeningocele (my-uh-lo-muh-NING-go-seel) or the very rare type, meningocele (muh-NING-go-seel).

 Spina bifida occulta

-Also known as open spina bifida, myelomeningocele is the most severe type.
+Myelomeningocele is the most serious type.
+It also is known as open spina bifida.
 The spinal canal is open along several vertebrae in the lower or middle back.
-The membranes and spinal nerves push through this opening at birth, forming a sac on the baby's back, typically exposing tissues and nerves.
-This makes the baby prone to life-threatening infections and may also cause paralysis and bladder and bowel dysfunction.
+Part of the spinal cord, including the spinal cord's protective covering and spinal nerves, push through this opening at birth, forming a sac on the baby's back.
+Tissues and nerves usually are exposed.
+This makes the baby prone to dangerous infections.
+This type also may cause loss of movement in the legs, and bladder and bowel dysfunction.

-Signs and symptoms of spina bifida vary by type and severity, and also between individuals.
+Symptoms of spina bifida vary by type and from one person to another.

 When to see a doctor